julianjohannesen/Udacity-SQL-Notes/Lesson-7-SQL-Advanced-Joins.md

 There are only 2,550 orders out of the total 6,912 orders that were ordered by the same account within 30 days of an earlier order.
 But we see all of the orders, due to the left join from orders o1 to orders o2.
 The orders that do not have a matching subsequent order within 30 days really stand out if you re-order by o1_id, because you'll see nulls in the o2 id, o2 account id, and o2 occurred at columns.

-You could turn this into a slightly different challenge: How many accounts have ever placed more than one order for paper in the same 30 day period?
+#### Problem: You could turn this into a slightly different challenge: How many accounts have ever placed more than one order for paper in the same 30 day period?

 ```sql
 SELECT COUNT(DISTINCT o1_account_id)